NIFK22000U Food Systems and Transition

 Type of assessment details

-The exam includes a discussion of the project report as well as questions in the curriculum.
+The exam includes a discussion of the project report as well as broader questions in relation to the learning objectives.

 To qualify for the oral exam, a written report must be submitted and approved.
 The report is made individually or in groups and submitted at the end of the course, before the exam.